durandsinclair/addtwo/README.md

 ## Part 1: Local Environment Workflow.

 ### Set up Environment
 Before we begin, we need to set up a virtual environment just like we do with every Python project.
 Python does this so that the settings of this project doesn't mess up the settings on another part of our computer.
 (Note: I'm going to call my virtual environment `.venv`.
 This will mean that it won't upload itself to GitHub, so anyone who uses this project will have to create their own environment before running it.
 But that's good.
-Let each device using this code write their own Python environment, if necessary.)
+An environment on AWS might need to be slightly different than an environment on a PC for example.
+Let each device using this code write their own Python environment before starting, if necessary.)

 #### [Mac](#tab/Mac/)
 ```bash